 That request was turned down since the soldier was a Confederate.
 Out of respect for the father, they did say they could give him only one musician.

 The captain chose a bugler.
 He asked the bugler to play a series of musical notes he had found on a piece of paper in the pocket of his dead son’s uniform.
 This wish was granted.
 This music was the haunting melody we now know as “Taps” that is used at all military funerals.

-‘Taps’ was composed in July 1862 at Harrison’s Landing in Virginia, but aside from that basic fact, the fanciful piece quoted above in no way reflects the reality of that melody’s origins.
+Here’s the truth.
+The melody was composed in July 1862 at Harrison’s Landing in Virginia.
+Aside from that basic fact, the fanciful piece quoted above in no way reflects the reality of the true origins of “Taps.”

 There was no dead son, Confederate or otherwise; no lone bugler sounding out the dead boy’s last composition.
 How the call came into being was never anything more than one influential soldier’s deciding his unit could use a bugle call for particular occasions and setting about to come up with one.